Create a Music Player in Python using Tkinter & VLC

 Output

-This is just the tip of the iceberg, as there are countless possibilities for expanding and enhancing this music player.
-Feel free to enhance the functionality of the music player further by adding features like volume control, seeking, or implementing a graphical representation of the currently playing song.
+This is just the tip of the iceberg, as there are countless possibilities for improving our music player.
+You are also welcome to enhance the functionality of this music player app further by adding features like volume control, seeking, or implementing a graphical representation of the currently playing song.

 Share your love